Skip to content

 Aramco is working with motorsport teams and competitions to further test potential lower-carbon drop-in solutions.

-In September 2022, we announced a partnership with Formula 2 and 3 to explore the introduction of advanced sustainable fuels.
-With 55% sustainably-sourced Aramco biofuel used in 2023 and 2024, F2 and F3 cars will use 100% biofuel in 2025.
-Crucially, these lower-carbon solutions are ‘drop-in’ fuels — meaning they can seamlessly replace traditional fuels in existing internal combustion engines.
+In September 2022, we announced a partnership with Formula 2 and 3 to explore the introduction of Advanced Sustainable Fuels1.
+With 55% sustainably-sourced Aramco biofuel used in 2023 and 2024, F2 and F3 cars adopted 100% sustainable fuels2 in the 2025 season, in line with FIA technical regulations.
+Crucially, these lower-carbon solutions are “drop-in” fuels–meaning they require minimal work to replace traditional fuels in existing internal combustion engines.

-In collaboration with F2 and F3, we aim to demonstrate the potential of next-generation fuels, leveraging our global network and technological expertise to help drive innovations that could shape the future of sustainable transportation.
+In collaboration with F2 and F3, we aim to demonstrate the potential of lower-carbon fuels, leveraging our global network and technological expertise to help drive innovations that could support the development of lower-carbon passenger vehicles fuels.

-“The goal to switch to lower-carbon fuel can only be achieved through the partnership with a company of the scale of Aramco, which is determined to produce advanced sustainable fuel in the near future.”
+“The goal to switch to lower-carbon fuel can only be achieved through the partnership with a company of the scale of Aramco.”

 Bruno Michel, CEO, FIA Formula 2 and FIA Formula 3